12 Eccentric & Quirky Hotels in England You’ll Love

 2. Port Lympne Hotel & Reserve

-Craving a Kenyan safari but can’t take the long-haul flight with the kids?
-Port Lympne Hotel & Reserve near Folkestone offers England’s most exotic overnight experience.
-Wake to the sounds of lions roaring and rhinos grazing at this 600-acre reserve.
+Craving an African safari but can’t handle the 8-hour flight with kids in tow?
+Port Lympne Hotel & Reserve near Folkestone delivers Kent’s most exotic overnight experience for around £350+ per night.
+You’ll wake up to lions roaring and rhinos grazing at this 600-acre reserve that’s home to over 900 animals.

 Port Lympne harmonizes luxury and wildlife conservation, creating a unique, enriching experience in a breathtaking setting.